Sumith1896/pyexercises/nssproject.md

 Survey about newspaper disposal in hostels and plan a small model for disposal of the same.

 ###Approach
-Each hostel council was approached and a questionnaire was put forward
+Each hostel council was approached and a questionnaire was put forward<br/>
-1. What is the number of newspapers that you get everyday?
+1. What is the number of newspapers that you get everyday?<br/>
-2. How is it disposed at the end of the day?
+2. How is it disposed at the end of the day?<br/>
-3. Is somebody from the council responsible for looking after this system?
+3. Is somebody from the council responsible for looking after this system?<br/>
-4. Their views about disposal scheme applied in other hostels.
+4. Their views about disposal scheme applied in other hostels.<br/>
 5. Are you willing to adopt a new model, if NSS comes up with one?

 ###Survey result